Last Updated on November 8, 2020

 2. Make a reservation

-We suggest you make a reservation if at all possible.
+We suggest you make a reservation, if at all possible, for any ferry service.
 Otherwise, you’re left waiting in a line until there is a spot for you during the busy sailings.
 You may end up not needing the reservation, but it is better to be safe than sorry.
 We haven’t always needed the reservation we made, but we would rather know we have a spot on the ferry than having to wait until a sailing can take us; especially with three kids under five now.
 Making a reservation also means you have to be at the ferry by a specific time, if you miss your reservation, you’ll have to wait in line.

 3. Cabins may be available for a small fee